Skip to main content

 The Verdict

 If you're a value-first shopper who cares about audio quality plus battery life and you've shortlisted the Sennheiser Momentum 4, that's the path of least friction.
 The DGH Cost-per-Year-of-Use Score lands at 9.4 — $73 per year over 3 years, the lowest amortized spend in the guide.
-Good Housekeeping and Reviewed.com both confirm the longevity-first pick.
+Tom's Guide and RTINGS both confirm the longevity-first pick.

 How We Score: DGH Cost-per-Year-of-Use Score